Skip to main content

 Thursday 3 July 2025 Initial approval and request for draft*

 Monday 21 July 2025 *Draft = First 2000 words, Section headings, and first 5 main references to academic journal articles and textbooks.
 Contributor to upload as a Microsoft WORD docx to the shared OneDrive folder.
-Please use Times New Roman font.
+Please use Times New Roman font, 12 pt., single-space.
 Please write and spellcheck in English (United Kingdom) if you normally write in British English.
 Use US English if that is your usual academic language.
 Only submissions in English accepted.
-Do not use AI.
+Do not use AI, AI will be automatically detected and rejected.

 By Thursday 31 July 2025 Final confirmation to proceed with writing your full text, including any comments, requests and suggestion from the editors.